dfilan/dfilan.github.io/_posts/2020-02-29-analytic_perspective_ai_alignment.md

 	- By 'performance-based definitions', I mean definitions that refer to facts that can be known about the system once it starts running.
 	- Subjective definitions are inadequate because they do not refer to easily-measurable quantities.
 	- Performance-based definitions are inadequate because they can only be evaluated once the system is running, when it could already pose a danger, violating the "zero-shot" desideratum.
-	- Structural definitions are required because they are precisely the definitions that are not subjective or performance-based that also only refer to facts that are easly accessible, and therefore are easy to evaluate whether a system satisfies the definition.
+	- Structural definitions are required because they are precisely the definitions that are not subjective or performance-based that also only refer to facts that are easily accessible, and therefore are easy to evaluate whether a system satisfies the definition.
     - As such, definitions like "an agent is a system whose behaviour can't usefully be predicted mechanically, but can be predicted by assuming it near-optimises some objective function" (which was proposed in [this paper](https://arxiv.org/abs/1805.12387)) are insufficient because they are both subjective and performance-based.
 	- It is possible to turn subjective definitions into structural definitions trivially, by asking a human about their beliefs and preferences.
 This is insufficient.
 	  - e.g. "X is a Y if you are scared of it" can turn to "X is a Y if the nearest human to X, when asked if they are scared of X, says 'yes'".